Julie E. Carnes: Federal judicial service

-Service on the District Court for the Northern District of Georgia

-On August 1, 1991, Carnes was nominated by President George H. W. Bush to a seat on the United States District Court for the Northern District of Georgia vacated by Robert H. Hall.
-She was confirmed by the United States Senate on February 6, 1992 and received her commission on February 10, 1992.
+On August 1, 1991, Carnes was nominated by President George H. W. Bush to a seat on the United States District Court for the Northern District of Georgia vacated by Robert Howell Hall.
+She was confirmed by the United States Senate on February 6, 1992, and received her commission on February 10, 1992.
 From 2009 to 2014 she served as chief judge.
-Her service as a district court judge was terminated on July 31, 2014 when she was elevated to the United States Court of Appeals for the Eleventh Circuit.
+Her service as a district court judge was terminated on July 31, 2014, when she was elevated to the court of appeals.

-Service on the Eleventh Circuit Court of Appeals

-On December 19, 2013, President Barack Obama nominated Judge Carnes to a vacant seat on the United States Court of Appeals for the Eleventh Circuit due to James Larry Edmondson assuming senior status She received a hearing before the full panel of the United States Senate Judiciary Committee on May 13, 2014.
-On June 19, 2014 her nomination was reported out of committee by a voice vote.
-On July 16, 2014, Senate Majority Leader Harry Reid filed a motion to invoke cloture on Carnes' nomination.
-On July 17, 2014 the motion to invoke cloture was agreed to by a 68–23 vote.
-On July 21, 2014 the United States Senate voted 94–0 to elevate Carnes to the Eleventh Circuit.
+On December 19, 2013, President Barack Obama nominated Carnes to the United States Court of Appeals for the Eleventh Circuit that was vacated by Judge James Larry Edmondson, who assumed senior status on July 15, 2012.
+She received a hearing before the United States Senate Judiciary Committee on May 13, 2014.
+On June 19, 2014, her nomination was reported out of committee by a voice vote.
+On July 16, 2014, Senate Majority Leader Harry Reid filed a cloture motion on Carnes' nomination.
+On July 17, 2014, the United States Senate invoked cloture on her nomination by a 68–23 vote.
+On July 21, 2014, her nomination was confirmed by a 94–0 vote.
 She received her judicial commission on July 31, 2014.
 She assumed senior status on June 18, 2018.

 Carnes is unrelated to Edward Earl Carnes, with whom she serves on the Eleventh Circuit.

-JonBenét Ramsey

-Julie Carnes was the judge in a lawsuit related to the homicide of JonBenét Ramsey.
-An early suspect in JonBenét's murder, Chris Wolf, sued JonBenét's parents, John and Patsy Ramsey, for slander.
-In their book, The Death of Innocence, John and Patsy Ramsey had mentioned a few suspects in their daughter's death, including Chris Wolf.
-Wolf sued the Ramseys for defamation, using gadfly attorney Darnay Hoffman to represent him.
-In his suit, Wolf contended that the Ramseys themselves were responsible for JonBenét's death, and were therefore guilty of slander by portraying him as a suspect.

-In the view of Judge Carnes, the case hinged largely on the question of whether JonBenét Ramsey's death was an inside job, as Wolf claimed, or the work of an intruder, as maintained by JonBenét's parents.

-In a decisive ruling, Judge Carnes concluded that "abundant evidence" showed that the murder was committed by an intruder, and that the Ramseys were innocent of any involvement.
-Carnes dismissed Wolf's lawsuit in summary judgment.